lw8192/Red-Team-Dev/C/WinDbg.md

 > |    #process status cmd - see PID and process name
 > ~    #thread state - shows info for all threads in the current process when in user-mode

+Edit memory:
+e\* - edit command
+> ed esp 41414141    #edit DWORD esp points to

+Search memory:
+Search memory for a pattern. s - returns the memory address of found strings in loaded processes / modules.
+> s <mem type to search for> <starting point of mem to search> <length of mem> <pattern to look for>

 ## User Mode Debugging
 ### User Level Structs (PEB and TEB)
 PEB (Process Enviroment Block): use mode struct, info on if the process is being debugged, modules loaded into memory, command line used to invoke the process.